-16. The indices bearing this name are a system of numbers indicating the angles that the planes of acrystal make with its axis.
+16. (JRD518.4) The indices bearing this name are a system of numbers indicating the angles that the planes of a crystal make with its axis.
 It is also the name of a drunken storyteller from Chaucer who treats the pilgrims to a ribald tale of an old carpenter cuckolded by his young wife.
-For 10 points, what is this name, common to several writers including the authors of Life Among the Modocs, The Air-Conditioned Nightmare, and The Crucible.
+For 10 points, what is this name common to several writers including the authors of Life Among the Modocs, The Air-Conditioned Nightmare, and Death of a Salesman.